 You can fly round-trip in coach from the U.S. to Hawaii for 35,000 Singapore Airlines miles (70,000 Capital One miles).
 Depending on cash ticket prices, you could receive a value greater than 1 cent per mile by using your rewards this way.

 How to earn Capital One miles

-The easiest way to quickly earn a whole bunch of Capital One miles is by opening these cards and earning the welcome bonus:
+The easiest way to quickly earn Capital One miles is by opening these cards and earning the welcome bonus:

 - Capital One Venture Rewards Credit Card